Wedding Photography at The Bloomsbury Hotel in London

 The library is lovely and intimate for up to 40 guests and now is the time for those emotive congratulations photos as family and friends take their turn to hug the couple and offer their words of good wishes.
 Below is a selection of images from this time.

 The light in the Bloomsbury’s library is OK but needs a bit of bounce flash to fill in the shadows.
 You can see it highlighting the couple well in this photograph.

 Warm hugs for the groom.
 No stiff upper lips here as the couple and most of the guests were American.

-Some photographers don’t like guest photography but I embrace it.
-I love to take photos of people taking photos, after all – it is part of the day!
+Some photographers don’t like guest photography, but I embrace it.
+I love to take photos of people taking pictures, after all – it is part of the day!

 There’s always one!
 I love this as his expression gives nothing away.
 It suits him well.

 These newly-weds went elsewhere for their wedding meal.
 Here they are descending the staircase.
 There are angles and areas of light and shadow all over the Bloomsbury Hotel.
 Perfect for your wedding photographer to make use of.

 The bride leading groom out into the foyer: She was all smiles throughout – lovely to see!

 Another part of the exit sequence as they make their way through the Bloomsbury.